-Two junction along the loop allow for further exploration.
+Two junction along the loop allow for additional exploration.
 If you hike the loop in a clockwise direction.
 The first junction you reach will connect to Hiouchi Trail and Mill Creek Trail.
 This track can be used to reach the grove from Jedediah Smith Campground on the north side of the Smith River (useful to those staying overnight in the park).
 Campers gain about a mile of hiking through redwoods and skip several miles of driving on dusty dirt roads.
 The second junction is with River Trail, which travels east parallel to the Smith River.
 Without the extensions, Stout Memorial Grove offers a rich short hike.
 The forest is unimaginably lush and ancient.
 This is one of the very best places to experience a coast redwood forest in Northern California.

 To get to the trailhead: Traveling from the south on Highway 101, 2.5 miles south of Crescent City and 18 miles north of Klamath, turn north on Humboldt Road.
 After 1.5 miles turn right on Howland Hill Road and drive six miles up a dirt road through a redwood forest.
 Turn left and pull into the parking area for Stout Grove.
 Traveling from the north on the 101 Freeway, 3.3 miles south of Smith River, turn east on Route 197.
 After 6.8 miles, turn left on to Route 199 (Redwood Highway).
 Drive 2.8 miles, passing Jedediah Smith Campground, and turn right on South Fork Road, crossing the Smith River.
 After half a mile, turn right on Douglas Park Drive and continue 2.3 miles to the turnoff for the Stout Grove Parking Area.

 Trailhead address: Douglas Park Drive, Jedediah Smith Redwoods State Park, Crescent City, CA 95531